Sanglorian/orcus/Orcus Player Options - current.md

 #### Half-Elven Ingenuity
 **Encounter** **Swift Action**
-**Half-Elf Utility Racial**
+**Half-Elf Utility Ancestry**
 **Near** burst 5, self or one ally
 **Effect:** Choose one: target shifts up to 2 as a free action, target makes a saving throw, target gets +2 power bonus to next attack roll or target gets +4 power bonus to next skill check.
-Power bonuses expire at the end of target's next turn if not already used.
+Power bonuses expire at the end of your next turn if not already used.

 ## Half-Orc